-PartnerCHESS-C also includes elements of Alcohol Behavioral Couples Therapy (ABCT) such as a relapse plan, reminders, and trigger identification.
-Your family partner will also receive PartnerCHESS-C and will be completing the weekly check-ins, potentially using tools outlined above as well as using the ABCT components.
+PartnerCHESS-C includes all of the features of ACHESS-C along with elements of Alcohol Behavioral Couples Therapy (ABCT) such as a relapse plan, reminders, and trigger identification.
+Your family partner will also receive PartnerCHESS-C and will be completing the weekly check-ins, potentially using tools outlined above, as well as using the ABCT components.

-ACHESS-C and Smartphone Control Group
+Smartphone Control Group

-If you are assigned to the ACHESS-C or smartphone control group, you will only need to complete the 4 surveys over 12 months.
+If you are assigned to the smartphone control group, you will only need to complete the 4 surveys over 12 months.
 You will receive contact information for standard AUD, SUD, and crisis support (e.g. AA, NA, Al-Anon) and a smartphone if you don't have one.
-Your partner will be given access to the ACHESS-C Smartphone Support System to use during the study, which includes access to the resources listed in points 1-4 above.

 Your participation in this study will not have a negative or positive effect on the health care you receive from your provider and it will not have a negative or positive effect on your legal situation if you are on probation or parole.
 The researchers will not be reporting to your probation/parole office or board.
-However, we encourage you not to discuss any illicit or illegal behavior on the PartnerCHESS-C app.
+However, we encourage you not to discuss any illicit or illegal behavior on the ACHESS-C or PartnerCHESS-C app.